 In 2006 the creative fiction writer in me decided to come out.
 I just had too many stories in me, waiting to be told.
 "Zegin's Infection" was my first endeavor as a sci-fi short story.
 I had actually written it many years earlier, but I decided to take it more seriously.
 I hired an editor, a cover artist, and I dove, head first, into self-publishing onto the Kindle platform on Amazon.
 After some great reviews and some exposure, I got hooked on being called a fiction author.
 It's like a drug.
 I needed another fix.
 "Zegin's Abduction" was the next story released for Kindle.
 I then decided to give printed media a shot and dove into combining both of the Zegin's stories into "Zegin's Adventures in Epsilon" through Amazon's Createspace.

-I'm now cranking away on the outline for "Air Storm" with the hope of starting on the actual writing before fall of 2017 - targeting a completion and release by October of 2018.
+I'm currently jamming on the novel for "Air Storm" with the hope targeting a completion and release by the end of 2019.

 Even though I've droned on about me, I just want to say how appreciative I'm am for all the support.
 I truly feel I've been given many gifts in creativity, writing, public speaking, a positive attitude, drive, and determination.
 But none of this happens without you, the readers!
-Thank you, from the bottom of my heart, for all your encouragement, support, pictures, and the love you show for my stories.
+Thank you, from the bottom of my heart, for all your encouragement, support, pictures, and the love you show for my stories and my geekyness.